firebase/firebase-tools/src/frameworks/docs/astro.md

 ## Pre-render dynamic content

-Astro will prerender all pages to static files and will work on Firebase Hosting when hybrid rendering is enable for the project.
-Configure `output: 'hybrid'` as shown in
+Astro will prerender all pages to static files and will work on Firebase Hosting without any configuration changes.

+If you need a small set of pages to SSR, configure `output: 'hybrid'` as shown in
 [converting a static site to hybrid rendering](https://docs.astro.build/en/guides/server-side-rendering/#converting-a-static-site-to-hybrid-rendering`).